 - Limitation by status: You can also segment your audience based on relevancy and spend value, giving special access to affluent buyers.

 Offering limited rewards from time to time keeps members on their toes, and they’ll frequently visit your page or check your social media feed for news.
-Use this to create some buzz around your loyalty program!
+Use this to create some buzz around your loyalty program system!

 #6.
 How do I maximize the uniqueness of my rewards?

 Never show all your tricks the audience.
 Variety is the spice of life, and people go crazy for perks and benefits that are accessible for a selected few.
-This will add a hint of mystery to your loyalty program, keeping the engagement level high at all times.
+This will enhance point-based rewards program as well, keeping the engagement level high at all times.

 The possibilities are endless, but here are some ideas for starters: